jaydinandrews/llama-16/docs/isa.md

 #### String - `.string`
 `[LABEL]: .string "[string]"`

 The string directive is used to declare constants of character strings.
 The string must be between double or single quotes.
-If the string is to consist of double or single quotes, those marks should be escaped with a blackslash `\"` or `\'`.
+If the string is to consist of double or single quotes, those marks should be escaped with a backslash `\"` or `\'`.
 A string can contain any number of ASCII characters within the delimited quotation marks.
-The only constraint if the ammount of memory available for the string to be stored.
+The only constraint if the amount of memory available for the string to be stored.
 Strings are stored in little endian in sequence.
 They are terminated with either one or two null characters represented as `0` in ASCII.

 Examples of valid string declarations include: `PROMPT: .string "Enter a number: "`, `OUTPUT: .string 'An escaped \'quote\''`.